Bulletproof Handyman

 Step-by-Step

-- Register your business — Choose a business name and form your legal entity — most handymen start with an LLC to protect personal assets.
+1. Register your business — Choose a searchable business name and form your legal entity — I argue for an LLC so personal and business liability stay separate.

-- Get an EIN and business bank account — Get a free EIN from the IRS and open a dedicated business checking account so your business and personal money never mix.
+2. Get an EIN and business bank account — Get an EIN from the IRS and open a real business checking account so business and personal money never mix.

-- Calculate your true hourly rate — Use the Hourly Rate Calculator to find the minimum rate that covers your overhead, taxes, tools, and profit — then use that number to price whole jobs.
-Never charge customers by the hour.
+4. Calculate your true rate — then price whole jobs — Use the Hourly Rate Calculator to find your internal minimum rate that covers overhead, taxes, tools, and profit.
+Never charge customers by the hour; quote one total for the finished job.

-- Set up tools, vehicle, and invoicing — Assemble your core tool kit, set up your work vehicle, and adopt a simple system for quotes, invoices, and payments.
+5. Set up tools and a simple system — Assemble a lean core kit for the work you will actually take and adopt a simple system for quotes, invoices, and payments.
+You do not need perfect tools on day one.

 Frequently Asked Questions